 - Repeated misuse

-Also, diagnosing an infection can take up both time and money.
-The solution soon becomes to prescribe a broad-spectrum antimicrobial as a ‘just-in-case’ elective.
+Diagnosing an infection can also take up both time and money.
+The solution will be to prescribe a broad-spectrum antimicrobial as a ‘just-in-case’ elective.

 - Patients not taking their medication

 When patients don’t take their entire prescribed course, the bacteria can adapt to its environment.
-More so, the low dose of antimicrobials.
-This bacteria then creates a drug-resistant population that said medication will be unable to eliminate, regardless of the dosage.
+More so, a low dose of antimicrobials.
+The bacteria then creates a drug-resistant population that says medication will be unable to eliminate, regardless of dosage.

 Tackling antimicrobial resistance